 It’s so easy to overdo it—to say, give or offer way too much to kids.
 After all, we love our kids with our whole hearts.
-And, we have adult brains that seek novelty, are optimized to multi-task, and that lose interest in whatever is happening once we “get” it—so it’s easy to overprogram, especially when social media presents non-stop images of what other parents found time to pull off.
+Our adult brains also seek novelty, are optimized to multi-task, and lose interest in whatever is happening once we “get” it—so it’s easy to overprogram, especially when social media presents non-stop images of what other parents found time to pull off.
 I’ve seen teachers suffer this, too, looking at one another’s plans or photos and wondering, “Should I add more bells and whistles to my lesson?”

 “Simplicity is the ultimate sophistication.” —Leonardo DaVinci

-I am not nailing this either (you should have seen how many activities I crammed into my daughter’s birthday party).
-But we have got to commit to change, and we have got to stick together.
-We’ve got to make it cool to do less.
+I am not nailing this either (you should have seen how many activities I crammed into my daughter’s birthday party last fall).
+But we have got to commit to making it cool to do less.

-Let open-ended toys make the cut.
-If we should only stock play spaces with a few toys, let’s choose toys that our kids can play with in limitless ways.
-We are rather partial to WIRED Magazine’s list of the five best toys of all time (sticks and dirt make the cut!), but there are many great lists of open ended toys that promote building, imagination and rich play.
+If we only stock play spaces with a few toys, let’s choose toys that our kids can play with in limitless ways.
+We love WIRED Magazine’s list of the five best toys of all time (sticks and dirt top the list!).

 Trade words for quiet action.
 When our kids are playing, let’s notice if and when we feel the impulse to talk with them.
 We may be bursting with an idea, a solution to a challenge they’re facing, or a way to make their play even more exciting.
 Interrupt, though, and we will likely break their flow.
-So, in these moments, once again, let’s wait and wonder, “Are they looking at me?
+So, in these moments, let’s wait and wonder, “Are they looking at me?
 Are they actively seeking to engage with me through conversation?
 Or, are they busy at work playing?
 If the latter, we can set down nearby and start to play alongside them, without saying a word.
 Our silent actions will speak volumes!